 Some of our favorites to date have been our DIY driftwood serving tray and our hand-lettered wood slice keychains.
 But really our favorite use for the resin is to capture a little bit of nature and preserve it to enjoy all year round.

-You can embed any dried flower and add color to the resin like we did for these DIY lavender flower pendant for an endless number of possibilities.
-For this project, however, we chose to go simple and really let natural beauty of the flowers shine for these hydrangea pendants.
+You can embed any dried flower and add color (or even glitter) to the resin for an endless number of project possibilities.
+For example, we make beautiful DIY lavender flower pendants and pretty floral fridge magnets.
+For this jewelry project, however, we chose to keep it simple and let the natural beauty of the hydrangea flowers shine.

 Materials needed to make these resin pendants with flowers: